Battle Mountain’s dining dynasty

 A ProStart competition is a little like dancing with deadly weapons.

 Five cooks prepare a three-course meal from scratch on two camp stoves in one hour.
-Turns out it's not too many cooks in the kitchen, which is a 10-by-10 square with two large tables that hold the flames and knives.
+Turns out there are not too many cooks in the kitchen, which is a 10-by-10 square with two large tables that hold the flames and knives.

 "They were laughing and talking the entire time," said Rosa Brovoste, their mentor chef who cooks professionally with the Sonnenalp's Harvest restaurant.
 Everyone was talking except for Brovoste.
 Coaches are not allowed to speak with their teams.
 If they do, they're disqualified.